 During exercise, a significant rise in minute ventilation occurs, this is due to an increased oxygen demand from the working muscles.
 Both tidal volume and breathing rate increase to compensate for an increased oxygen demand, therefore increasing minute ventilation.

 Central to the increase in rate and depth of breathing during exercise are a series of receptors.
 Of particular importance are the chemoreceptors, which are found in the aortic arch and carotid arteries and detect blood acidity.
-Chemoreceptors detect blood acidity through monitoring the concentrations of oxygen and carbon dioxide.
+Chemoreceptors detect blood acidity by monitoring the concentrations of oxygen and carbon dioxide.
 During exercise, the chemoreceptors detect a rise in carbon dioxide, a by-product of increased respiration, and a reduction in oxygen.

 The chemoreceptors, send a nerve impulse to the medulla oblongata, which subsequently stimulates the sympathetic nervous system (the pedals) to increase breathing rate and depth.

 Proprioceptors detect movement in the joints and muscles.
-During exercise the proprioceptors detect a rise in movement and therefore oxygen demand, and send a nerve impulse to the medulla oblongata, which stimulates the sympathetic nervous system to increase breathing rate and depth.
+During exercise, the proprioceptors detect a rise in movement and therefore oxygen demand, and send a nerve impulse to the medulla oblongata, which stimulates the sympathetic nervous system to increase breathing rate and depth.

 During exercise, the depth of breathing is increased through the stimulation of three additional muscles.
 In addition to the external intercostal muscles and diaphragm, the sternocleidomastoid, scalene and pectoralis minor are stimulated to lift the ribs and sternum further, increase the volume of the thoracic cavity, allowing an increase in the depth of breathing.